 5. Get Reviewed

-Right now, customers are researching what gifts to buy for the holidays, and they’re discovering ideas through influencers and product reviewers.
+Another great option is to get your products reviewed by influencers and product reviewers.
 Many of these content creators are in the planning mode for the holidays (just like you), so send them samples of your favorite holiday products to review.
 Even if your product doesn’t get a 5-star review, this is still far better exposure than running an expensive ad campaign on social media.

 6. Target Previous Holiday Shoppers